ChickenNuggetsPerson/BestieBotPro/README.md

 # BestieBotPro V1
- The code used to control Homie Burt
+ The code used to control Homie Burt for the Vex Spin Up Game ( 2022-2023 )